HangfireIO/Hangfire.io/overview.md

 ### Backed by Persistent Storage

-Background jobs are very important part of an application and Hangfire ensures that any job is being performed **at least once**.
-To persist background job information between application restarts, all the information is being saved in your favorite persistent storage.
+Background jobs are very important part of an application and Hangfire ensures that any job is performed **at least once**.
+To persist background job information between application restarts, all the information is saved in your favorite persistent storage.
 Currently the following storages are supported:

 <table class="text-center supported-storages">
     <tr>